Welcome

 Inheritance Tax Forms

-Applicants must complete and submit the appropriate inheritance tax (IHT) forms:
+Applicants must complete and submit the appropriate inheritance tax (IHT) documentation.
+The precise requirements depend on whether the estate is “excepted” and on the date of death.

 The Probate Registry will not issue a grant until HMRC confirms that any inheritance tax due has been paid or that no tax is payable.